How to Become a Social Worker in New York

 • Professional and Ethical Development: Build your professional identity and capabilities to practice ethical, conscious, and informed clinical social work practice.

-• Clinical Social Work Competencies: Expand and integrate theoretical knowledge and skills through which social work assessment and intervention may be carried out.
+• Clinical Social Work Competencies: Expand and integrate theoretical knowledge and skills that enable social work assessment and intervention.

-• Integrating Theory and Evidence-Based Practice: Apply skills through experiential learning, along with discussion and assignments that support the integration of theory as well as professional ethics and values.
+• Integrating Theory and Evidence-Based Practice: Students will apply skills through experiential learning, discussion, and assignments that support the integration of theory, professional ethics, and values.

 • Social Policy, Diversity, and Human Rights: Explore the framework of social welfare policy in the United States to become an informed advocate for human rights.